-Canadians richer on surging stock and home prices, but buried in debt trap
+Canadians richer on surging stock prices, but stuck in debt trap

 Canadians are growing ever richer and ever deeper in debt.

-The key measure of household debt to disposable income rose in the fourth quarter of last year to 167.3 per cent, which means we owed about $1.67 for every dollar of adjusted disposable income, Statistics Canada reported Wednesday.
+The key measure of household debt to disposable income rose in the fourth quarter of last year to a record 167.3 per cent, from 166.8 per cent in the previous quarter, which means we owed about $1.67 for every dollar of adjusted disposable income, Statistics Canada reported Wednesday.

 That measure rose as the pace of debt growth, at 1.2 per cent, eclipsed that on the income side, albeit only slightly with the latter at 1.1 per cent.